lespicker/tachyons-one-page-scroll/content/news/2018-07-10-africa-not-only-wildlife.md

 During the day in the Serengeti, there are often blue, cloudless skies, the perfect setting for striking B&W images.
 Put together that cloudless sky and a long horizon broken only by a lone tree and you have rich compositional material with which to work.

-{{< figure src="/images/bli/2018/07/DSC_9630-Pano.jpg" >}}
+{% img /images/bli/2018/07/DSC_9630-Pano.jpg %}

 Here are a few suggestions that may help:

 **Breathe**.
 Well, not literally, since the dust in the Serengeti may induce a dry cough for weeks.
 What I mean is that taking a psychic breather and soaking in your surroundings will give you an appreciation for the other images you may want to capture.
 A lot of wildlife photography involves long waits, so why not use that time to expand your portfolio?

 **Single Time**.
 It's a good idea to take your camera off high speed capture and set it for single shot.
-This alone will slow you down and force you to look at compositional elements.
+This alone will slow you down and force you to look for compositional elements.

 **Talk to Your Driver**.
 If you see a great composition, don't hesitate to tell your driver to pull over.
 Just be sure that your fellow photographers generally agree.

 **Change Settings**.
-You won't need 1/200th of a second shutter speeds for landscapes, nor shallow depth of field, as you would for fast-action wildlife shots.
+You won't need 1/2000th of a second shutter speeds for landscapes, nor shallow depth of field, as you would for fast-action wildlife shots.
 Instead, shoot at f11, for example, and a slower shutter speed to accommodate that.
-Also, use your beanbag or clamp to minimize motion blur.
+Use your beanbag or clamp to minimize motion blur.

 **Silhouettes Rock**.
 You don't need to trust your metering system, which will seek to set a neutral grayscale and balance your exposure.
 Instead, meter for the sky sometimes, allowing the trees to render dark or black in silhouette.

-{{< figure src="/images/bli/2018/07/DSC_8198.jpg" >}}
+{% img /images/bli/2018/07/DSC_8198.jpg %}

 **Try B&W**.
 Lone subjects set against a vast, empty-feeling landscape make for dynamic B&W images.

 **Experiment**.
 Be daring.
 Try different post-processing treatments.
 Have fun.

-{{< figure src="/images/bli/2018/07/DSC_7346-Edit.jpg" >}}
+{% img /images/bli/2018/07/DSC_7346-Edit.jpg %}